University of Washington Policy Directory

 D. Investigation

-When an investigation is opened, the subject of the investigation will be provided with a written explanation of their rights and options under this and other relevant University policies and information about the investigation process.
+When an investigation is opened, the respondent or subject of the investigation will be provided with a written explanation of the respondent's or subject of the investigation's rights and options under this and other relevant University policies and information about the investigation process.
 The assigned investigator will gather evidence, conduct interviews of the complainant, subject, and witnesses.
 During the investigation, the complainant and the subject will have the opportunity to identify witnesses and provide the investigator with evidence.

 E. Standard of Proof